 Follow the DGC on Twitter and Facebook to celebrate the remainder of Pride Month (June) to learn more about the importance of mental health resources in the context of the LGBT community and how the DGC is working toward a brighter future.

-The DGC already offers free depression screening [UCLA internally refers to this as the Check In Survey] and treatment resources to all UCLA students through the internet-based cognitive behavioral therapy (iCBT) program.
+The DGC already offers free depression screening [UCLA internally refers to this as the STAND Program] and treatment resources to all UCLA students through the internet-based cognitive behavioral therapy (iCBT) program.